A truly awesome-looking beard doesn’t come easily!

-Taking care of your beard
+How to take care of your beard

-We want to keep the hair follicles nice and clear to encourage strong, healthy growth.
+Most importantly, you want to keep the hair follicles nice and clear to encourage strong, healthy growth.

 When you think about it, your beard acts as protection for your face.
 It bears the brunt of exposure to the wind and rain, cigarettes, and even food.
 All these external aggressions mean that you need to pamper your facial hair.

 Firstly, it’s essential to wash your beard every day to keep it looking (and smelling!) clean and fresh.

 Choose a face wash that gently exfoliates too – like OTIS Daily Face Wash – so that it will clear away dead skin cells, keeping your follicles clear and discouraging ‘beardruff’.
 We've got more on that here - "A Man's Guide to Exfoliation: FAQ's"

 After washing your beard, the next step is to moisturize it….
 Just like your skin!
 Beard oil or beard balm are both excellent options, with the difference being that the balm has a more fixing effect than beard oil.
 It acts as a kind of hair wax, keeping everything neatly in place.

 A quick comb through, and voilà, you’re ready to face the day!

 But when it comes to trimming your beard, things get more complicated.

 Between the recalcitrant hairs and the final form that you’re aiming for, you need to have a plan in mind to achieve your beard goals, … and without needing to rely on the barber each time.